gatsbyjs/gatsby/docs/docs/recipes.md

 #### Directions

 1. Declare a `graphql` template string with a Fragment in it.
-The fragment should be made up of the keyword fragment, a name, and the GraphQL type it is associated with (in this case of type `Site`, demonstrated by `on Site`), and the fields that make up the fragment inside:
+The fragment should be made up of the keyword `fragment`, a name, the GraphQL type it is associated with (in this case of type `Site`, as demonstrated by `on Site`), and the fields that make up the fragment:

 ```jsx
 export const query = graphql`